ahmedfadeel/Medicalcare/README.md

     -update all doctor  personal information
     -only doctor has access right to do
 -search doctor  page
-    -serch patient by department or name or id .
+    -serch patient by department or name or id.

 ##Prerequisites
 You need git to clone the seed-angular repository.